Measurement-based perturbation theory and differential equation parameter estimation with applications to satellite gravimetry: Introduction

-The dynamical numerical integration (variational) method seemed to be first hinted at by Anderle (1965b) but was first published in a mathematical paper by Riley et al. (1967) (see also Ballani 1988; Montenbruck and Gill 2000).
-It has gained wide spread acceptance without challenge since its inception and has since been routinely used by almost all major institutions worldwide to produce global standard gravitational models from satellite tracking measurements, likely partly attributed to the fact that Goddard Space Flight Center used and implemented this numerical integration idea by Anderle (1965b) as the mathematical foundation to compute Earth's gravitational models (see e.g., Lerch et al. 1974; Long et al. 1989).
+The dynamical numerical integration method has gained wide spread acceptance without challenge with the publications of Anderle (1965b) and Riley et al. (1967), and has since been routinely used by almost all major institutions worldwide to produce global gravitational models from satellite tracking measurements, likely partly attributed to the fact that NASA Goddard Space Flight Center used and implemented this numerical integration idea by Anderle (1965b) as the mathematical foundation to compute Earth's gravitational models (see e.g., Lerch et al. 1974; Long et al. 1989).
 Among the most important gravitational models before the dedicated satellite gravity missions CHAMP, GRACE and GOCE are the GEM series of gravitational models from the Goddard Space Flight Center (see e.g., Marsh et al. 1988, 1990) and those from the joint German-French team (see e.g., Schwintzer et al. 1997; Biancale et al. 2000).
 For reviews on progress in satellite gravimetry before the launches of the dedicated satellite gravity missions, the reader is referred to Lambeck and Coleman (1983) (see also Lambeck and Coleman 1986) for a brief progress report from 1958 to 1982 and to Nerem et al. (1995) for a summarized report, retrospective and prospective on gravity observation.

-Although the numerical integration method has been widely accepted by almost all major institutions worldwide as a standard method for making global standard gravitational models from satellite tracking measurements, this is an unbelievable scientific puzzle or fallacy in space geodesy, since the method is based on groundless claim without mathematical rigor (Xu 2009a, 2015a, 2015b).
-It is a myth that I could not understand why the method could be used for almost 60 years by all important institutions worldwide to compute global standard gravitational models from satellite tracking measurements for use in geodesy, solid geophysics, ocean dynamics, hydrology, interaction of ocean and surface water with atmosphere, and far more beyond, bearing in mind that no technical documentation is available to provide a complete and mathematically rigorous support for the method, to my best knowledge, after an extensive search of literature.
+Although the numerical integration method has been widely accepted by almost all major institutions worldwide as a standard method for making global gravitational models from satellite tracking measurements, this is an unbelievable scientific fallacy, since the method is based on groundless claim and proved to be incorrect, mathematically and physically (Xu 2009a, 2015a, 2015b).
+Unfortunately, the method has been used for almost 60 years by all important institutions worldwide to compute global gravitational models from satellite tracking measurements for use in geodesy, solid geophysics, ocean dynamics, hydrology, interaction of ocean and surface water with atmosphere, and far more beyond, bearing in mind that no technical documentation is available to provide a complete and mathematically rigorous support for the method, to my best knowledge, after an extensive search of literature.